QIICR/DICOM4QI/results/seg/slicer.md

 4.**Write task**
- * segment the lung lesion using any method available in your platform
+ * segment the lung lesion using any method available in your platform; save the result as DICOM SEG; please include in the series description the name of your tool to simplify comparison tasks!
- * save the result as DICOM SEG; please include in the series description the name of your tool to simplify comparison tasks!
+   * results are uploaded
  * run [dciodvfy DICOM validator](http://www.dclunie.com/dicom3tools/dciodvfy.html); iterate on resolving the identified issues as necessary
- * send the resulting object and the result of **dciodvfy**, explaining any discrepancies found, to Andrey Fedorov by email
+   * no errors, only warnings from dciodvfy